The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

 Neon Tetra Natural Habitat

 Neon Tetras are commonly found in the rivers of tropical countries like Brazil, South America, Peru, and Colombia.
-The majority of them can be located in the Amazon River basin.
+The majority are located in the Amazon River basin.

-These rivers have murky waters as it flows through dense canopies of the forest.
-They block most of the daylight, and within these dark waters with fallen leaves, these beautiful Tetras are found lurking.
+These rivers have murky waters as they flow through dense forest canopies.
+They block most of the daylight, and these beautiful Tetras are found lurking within these dark waters with fallen leaves.

 They prefer living in school, and their vivid coloration and appearance help them to locate each other.